 A 2nd Chance Bail Bonds is available to execute bonds all over the United States.
 We have serviced bonds of all amounts (There is no bond too big or too small).
-We have the knowledge and experience to handle multi-complex transactions in the Bail Bond business, rest assured we can handle your case.
-Many clients encounter this traumatic experience at a very trying economic time, which is why we offer various payment plans tailored to fit anyone’s needs.
+We have the knowledge and experience to handle multi-complex transactions in the bail bond business; rest assured we can handle your case.
+Many clients encounter this traumatic experience at a very trying economic time, which is why we offer various payment plans tailored to fit everyone’s needs.

-If you are interested in understanding how the entire process works here is an extremely helpful short video called “How Bail Works”.
+If you are interested in understanding how the entire bail bond process works, here is a beneficial short video called “How Bail Works.”

 When posting a bond with a bonding company, a cosigner or indemnitor is required.
-A cosigner or indemnitor which is often times a friend or relative, will sign a contract with the bonding company insuring financial responsibility should the said defendant fail to appear for any and all court dates.
+A cosigner or indemnitor, which is often a friend or relative, will sign a contract with the bonding company ensuring financial responsibility should the defendant fail to appear for any court dates.
 This obligation does not end until the court has exonerated the bonding company from the case.

 Should the defendant fail to appear in court, the cosigner or indemnitor will need to turn the defendant into the bonding company to be surrendered or have the case reset.
 If the defendant absconds, the cosigner or indemnitor must pay the full amount of the bond.
 The bonding company will then forward the amount to the courts.